Economy of Iran: Foreign currency reserves

 In the 2000s, during high oil prices, Iran's central bank built up reserves well above $100 billion.
 However, sanctions after 2012 cut Iran's access to much of its money (funds accumulated from oil sales in countries like China, India, South Korea were locked or could only be used for limited purchases).
 In 2018, when the U.S. reimposed banking sanctions, Iran's usable reserves shrank dramatically – at one point in 2020, the IMF estimated Iran had as little as $4 billion in accessible reserves (excluding gold and illiquid assets).
 After 2021, higher oil exports to China allowed some rebuilding of reserves.
-By late 2024, Iran's total international reserves (including gold and deposits abroad) were estimated at around $26 billion, rising to a projected $34 billion in 2025 as per IMF data – though not all of that is readily deployable.
+By late 2024, Iran's total international reserves (including gold and deposits abroad) were estimated at $26 billion, rising to a projected $34 billion in 2025 as per IMF data – though not all of that is readily deployable.

 Lack of reserve access has contributed to Iran's currency volatility; the central bank has limited ability to intervene in the open market with dollars or euros.
 In late 2023, a deal with the U.S. allowed Iran to repatriate about $6 billion of its funds from South Korea (in exchange for a prisoner release), but those funds were designated for humanitarian trade only.
 Iran's oil export revenue (mostly in yuan from China) is partly kept offshore to finance imports from those countries.

 Facing this, the Central Bank of Iran has tried tactics like currency swap agreements with allies, efforts to ditch the U.S. dollar in trade (using barter or currencies like yuan/rouble), and even reportedly buying cryptocurrencies as alternative reserve assets.
 In 2022, the bank also raised interest rates and banned private exchange trading for a period to slow capital flight.
 Yet capital flight persisted – an estimated $14 billion left Iran in 2024 and $20 billion in 2023 as people sought safer assets abroad, reflecting low confidence in the rial.